L-1B Processing Time Nebraska Service Center 2026

 What documents do I need for an L-1B petition?

-What happens if my L-1B petition is denied?
+What should I do if my L-1B petition is denied?

-If your petition is denied, you will receive a detailed explanation of the reasons for denial.
-You may be able to file an appeal or submit a new petition with additional evidence addressing the reasons for denial.
-Consult with an immigration attorney to determine the best course of action for your specific situation.
+If your petition is denied, USCIS will provide a detailed explanation of the reasons for denial.
+You may be able to file an appeal or submit a new petition addressing the concerns raised.
+Consulting with an immigration attorney is strongly recommended if your petition is denied.